 We first weigh and chart our collected waste before adding it to our 5-bin system.

 The above diagram depicts what Scientists believe happens inside a pile of compost.

 In addition to traditional “hot composting”, RCG practices vermicomposting which uses red worms (Eisenia Foetida) to consume food waste.
 The end product is a rich, organic soil amendment called worm castings or vermicompost.
 They are easily reared all year round in dedicated worm bins.

 RCG has begun rearing Black Soldier Fly larvae (BSFl).
 BSFl are vigorous consumers of any kind of organic matter and feed on anything from vegetable scraps to meats and feces.
 The grubs are housed in a special bin known by the brand name BioPod.
 The Biopod was placed in a small tent to keep adult flies in and therefore create a self-sustaining colony.
 These flies are then fed some food waste to help break down material that would otherwise take weeks or months in our traditional composting bins.

-In addition to helping process high-protein food waste, BSFl can also be fed to our future livestock of chickens and tilapia, as they are rich in fat and protein.
+In addition to helping process high-protein food waste, BSFl can also be fed to our bluegill fish, as they are rich in fat and protein.
 Thus, they are incredibly valuable in helping RCG reach our goals of local food sustainability.